 2. Split share alters face value, but a bonus share does not:

-A bonus share does nothing to affect or alter the face value in any way, however as opposed to this a share split does alter the face value in a considerable manner.
+A bonus share does nothing to affect or alter the face value in any way, however, as opposed to this a share split does alter the face value in a considerable manner.
 In a split share, the issue of shares is reduced and the face value is reduced based on how the split has been done.

-As it has been mentioned above, it is rather unfortunate that even individuals who head companies are not necessarily aware of the basic differences which offer between these terms.
+As has been mentioned above, it is rather unfortunate that even individuals who head companies are not necessarily aware of the basic differences which offer between these terms.

 Using these terms at random and in the wrong context could easily spell disaster for the company, especially if the employees look forward to some recognition and reward and do not get it after the task has been completed.

-At the on set it might seem rather tough to differentiate between one and the next but as you gain some experience you will understand exactly which term has to be applied where and to what end.
+At the onset, it might seem rather tough to differentiate between one and the next but as you gain some experience you will understand exactly which term has to be applied where and to what end.